Review Your Data

 Managing your 'Favorites' Folder Category

 To access Discovery folder insights, first navigate to the REVIEW tab in any Nextpoint Discovery database.
 At first glance, the green + gray progress bars will display the percentage of documents in a particular folder which have been coded for Relevancy and Privilege.
-Coded is defined as any status other that "Not Reviewed".
+Coded is defined as any status other that "Not Reviewed."

 If you want a closer look at the specific review statistics, simply hover over a particular progress bar.